Brotenko/QualityQuest/README.md

 ## Setup

 Make sure that Python3 is installed and Docker is running.
 Place a valid .pfx certificate in `QualityQuest/ServerLogic`.
 Run `install_and_run.py` with administrator privileges.
 The script offers you three options to start QualityQuest:
-1. Must have been run once to enable the other two options.
+1. (Install) Must have been run once to enable the other two options.
 Creates a new Docker image, the requested parameters are used to start a Docker container and run QualityQuest directly afterwards.
-2. Start QualityQuest from an existing Docker image and change parameters such as port, URL and certificate.
+2. (Configurate) Start QualityQuest from an existing Docker image and change parameters such as port, URL and certificate.
 Resets parameters such as LogLevel and password from previous sessions.
-3. Start QualityQuest and apply settings from previous sessions.
+3. (Continue) Start QualityQuest and apply settings from previous sessions.

 ## How to use the Server

-_Do your thing again Elias - Oh and we should probably put the `help` thingy from the shell here once we are 100% certain the commands won't change anymore_
+The server-shell contains the following commands: password       Show or set the server-access password start          Start the server stop           Stop the server sess         	 Shows the currently active sessions log          	 Show the logs exit         	 Exit the shell

+Use 'command --help' to read about a specific command.

+The settings made in the shell persist beyond the end of the container and are thus also available after a restart via the script if option three is selected.
+The same applies to the log file, which can be found in `/Saves`, although unlike the parameters, this is not reset with any of the three options.
+This should be done, if desired, via the server shell with `log --clear`.

 ## Maintenance / Known issues

-_Idk, is there stuff that could easily go wrong and some "easy" fixes or whatever?
-Couldn't hurt to list them here then!_
+In general it is sufficient to use option one in the script only once to generate a docker image.
+From there on, options two and three are perfectly sufficient for normal operation.

+Possible issues and possible fixes:
+* Website or WebSocket not available?
+  - Specify 'https://' explicitly for the website.
+  - Check whether the sockets on your device are enabled or occupied by another service.
+[...]?

+If you have any problems, please write us an issue, we will be happy to help you.

 ## Licensing